ryucoder/source-code-maker/README.md

 # Why to use it?
 What is the benefit of this?
 It's intended to make the life of a developer little bit easy.
 It is most useful during the development process. <br>
-Especially debugging classes that were extended from multiple classes. <br> <br>
+Especially debugging classes that were extended from multiple classes. <br>

 Just make sure to pass metadata=True to the constructor, <br> you will get much information that is otherwise not readily available in one single place. <br>